bbauska/Coursera-Bootstrap/readme.md

 For small screen sizes and below, it stacks the two things.
 But for medium to extra large, you saw that it is positioning them horizontally side by side.
 The same thing applies to the lastname code also.
-It\'ll be very similar to how the firstname is structured.
+It&apos;ll be very similar to how the firstname is structured.
 I would like you to spend a little bit of time taking a look at this code also.
 So that you see, based upon your understanding of this, how this is also formatted.

 The next kind of formal event that we will add in is an input group element.
 Let me add in the code.
-We\'ll look at what the form turns out to be.
+We&apos;ll look at what the form turns out to be.

-And then we\'ll go back and examine the code.
+And then we&apos;ll go back and examine the code.
-Right here, after the second div, after the lastname field, I\'m going to include the code for the next element here.
+Right here, after the second div, after the lastname field, I&apos;m going to include the code for the next element here.
-Then let\'s save the changes.
+Then let&apos;s save the changes.
 Then, immediately, you would see a couple of more things added into your form.
 You see a telephone number field added here.
 This, from the look of it, you see that this is very similar to that.
-I\'m not going to explain the code for this.
+I&apos;m not going to explain the code for this.
 This should be very straightforward for you to understand.
 And then this email field also should be very straightforward for you to understand.
 Because this looks very similar to the lastname.
 Except that for this, the input field, the type will be set to email.
 That the built in form checking capabilities of your browser automatically kicks in.
-So that when you type in something that doesn\'t look like an email, then it\'ll complain appropriately.
+So that when you type in something that doesn&apos;t look like an email, then it&apos;ll complain appropriately.
-Let\'s examine this particular part of the form here.
+Let&apos;s examine this particular part of the form here.
 Note that in this case, we are adding in left parenthesis and the right parenthesis to this particular input box.
 How do you add in things into your box like this?
 Taking a look at the code here in your editor, you see that you still have the form-group row which you already understand.
 And down below here, you have input type form element id telnum, and so on, which also should be very clear to you.

-I don\'t think I need to explain that part to you.
+I don&apos;t think I need to explain that part to you.
-Notice how I am using the Bootstrap\'s grid column classes to each of these.
+Notice how I am using the Bootstrap&apos;s grid column classes to each of these.
 The label is given col-md-2.
 And then the telephone number one is given col-xs-7 col-sm-6 and col-md-7 here.
 That way, the telephone number, this element is properly positioned.
-But, in particular, let\'s pay attention to this part.
+But, in particular, let&apos;s pay attention to this part.
 This one here is inside of this div.
 So inside this div, notice the class given to it.
 The class says input-group.
 Essentially meaning that whatever is inside this div will be treated as a group of elements here.

-That\'s why the class given is input-group.
+That&apos;s why the class given is input-group.
 Now, for adding in something like this, you will use a class called as input-group-addon.
 And then notice that I am using a div to hold that item.
 I can use anything here, but a div comes in handy here.